 How will your data work with my marketing technology stack?

 Always ensure that your sales team gets access to relevant data.
-The more swiftly your sales team can adapt to changing buyer preferences, the better the chances of more deals being closed.
-First things first when talking to a data provider: Figure out who in your sales team needs access to B2B buyer intent data and what purpose it will be used for.
+The more swiftly your sales team can adapt to changing buyer preferences, the better the chances of closing more deals.
+First things first, when talking to a data provider, determine who in your sales team needs access to B2B buyer intent data and what purpose it will be used for.
 When you have a list ready, ask every potential vendor how their onboarding procedures can help meet your specifications.

 When was the last data gathered?